akavity/wildberries-appium/readme.md

 * Test 1.
 Catalog navigation.
 * Test 2.
 Search the product.
 * Test 3.
 Adding a product to the cart.
 * Test 4.
-Removing the product to the cart.
+Removing the product from the cart.

 ## Technologies: